Heinrich Brüssow: Professional career

 In 2009, Brüssow was again a flanker in the Super 14 competition.
 However, selectors excluded him from the Springboks squad.
-Soon afterwards he played for the Free State Cheetahs against the British and Irish Lions team; Brüssow was finally called up for Schalk Burger, who failed to recover from an injury for the first test against the Lions.
+Soon afterwards he played for the Free State Cheetahs against the British & Irish Lions team; Brüssow was finally called up for Schalk Burger, who failed to recover from an injury for the first test against the Lions.
 He received the Man-of-the-Match award in the Springboks' win against the All Blacks on 25 July 2009.
 Brüssow once again featured in a Currie Cup final in 2009, but the Free State Cheetahs lost to a hungry Blue Bulls team.

 Early March 2010 Brüssow's career took a blow when he injured his cruciate knee-ligament in a Super 14 game against the Hurricanes, which kept him from international rugby till August 2011.
 For the Cheetahs in the 2011 super rugby season Brussow was part of the Cheetahs team that finished 11th in the table.
 The cheetahs won five and lost eleven games that season which showed that they were not at their best.
 However they produced some wonderful wins against the Waratahs and the Brumbies.
 In the 2011 tri-nations Brüssow only came in at the third game against eventual champions Australia.
 South Africa lost the match 14–9.
 South Africa had nothing much to play for in final test against New Zealand but they could certainly spoil the party for the All Blacks.
 Brüssow put up a Man-of-the-Match winning performance and South Africa beat the All Blacks by 18–5.

 He returned to international competition on 13 August 2011 against Australia: He played for a short stint from the bench where he showed he still had the full ability which made him so popular in 2009.
 On 20 August Heinrich Brüssow gave a Man-of-the-Match display of his skills as the Springboks managed to defeat their arch-enemies, the All Blacks in Port Elizabeth.

 Brüssow played the first game against Wales which South Africa won 17–16 and against Fiji which the boks also won 49–3.
 However against Namibia, Alberts was favoured to Brüssow in the starting line up which meant Brüssow had to drop to the bench.
 South Africa won the game and Brüssow restored his place in the starting line up against Samoa which South Africa won to reach the quarter-finals of the World Cup.
 In the quarter-finals Brussow started against Australia.
 South Africa lost the game 11–9 and were knocked out of the competition.
 In the summer internationals, Brüssow was shockingly dropped from the team with new South Africa coach Heyneke Meyer preferring Marcell Coetzee.
 Even without Brüssow's commitment, South Africa won the series against England with a win in the first test 22–17, second test 36–27 but were held to a draw in the third test 14–14.